 - We use a small dataset.
 This might negatively impact any metrics generated by resources.
 The tutorials serve as an introduction to the Amazon Personalize workflow and won't necessarily generate the highest performing models. - We create only an Item interactions dataset, and rely on the fact that a user saw a movie and not on what they rated the movie.
 This simplifies the preparation of the training data. - We don't record live user interaction events.
-For information on capturing user events, see Recording events.
+For information on capturing user events, see Recording real-time events to influence recommendations.